toptal/granite-form/README.md

 ##### Defaults

-It is possible to provide default values for attributes and they will act in the same way as AR or Mongoid default values:
+It is possible to provide default values for attributes and they will act in the same way as `ActiveRecord` or `Mongoid` default values:

 ```ruby
 attribute :check, Boolean, default: false # Simply false by default